This classic brioche bread recipe makes deliciously buttery and tender bread.

 Uses for brioche

-By day two, and especially day three, the bread will start to firm up a bit.
-Use older brioche in recipes that bring in some extra moisture to the bread.
+By day two, especially day three, the bread will firm up a bit.
+Use older brioche in recipes that add some extra moisture to the bread.

-Here are 21 great ways to use brioche bread including french toast, bread pudding, savory recipes, and more!
-You can also use this dough recipe to make brioche buns, brioche cinnamon rolls, and brioche strawberry rolls!
+Here are 21 great ways to use brioche bread, including french toast, bread pudding, savory recipes, and more!
+You can also use this dough recipe to make brioche burger buns, brioche cinnamon rolls, and biscoff babka.

 Ingredients